EN / UA

 Is the program free?
 Yes, the entire program is free.
 The organizers also cover all event expenses, including accommodation, travel, and meals.

 How will the selection process be conducted, and what are the criteria for taking part?
 The program has a competitive selection process that starts with reviewing applications and is followed by short interviews with selected participants.
-The final results will be emailed to participants no later than September 1, 2024.
+The final results will be emailed to participants no later than August 18, 2025.

 The committee will assess candidates' education, English language proficiency, and professional/volunteer experience.
 Motivation, expectations from the program, and the candidates' potential to contributing towards development and integration efforts in Ukraine are also important.